benjvi/seven-ways-to-install-cert-manager/5-custom-package-repo/README.md

 ## Deploying

-With a `PackageRepository` available, we can now deploy in exactly the same way as we deployed Tanzu packages in previous steps.
+With a `PackageRepository` available, we can now deploy in exactly the same way as we deployed Tanzu packages in previous sections.

 # Why